LeR with Custom Functions and Parameters

 We will change some of these priors with our custom ones in the next sections.

-For non-spining configuration (for faster calculation in our example), we can set:
+For non-spinning configuration (for faster calculation in our example), we can set:

 spin_zero=True,